PHPMailer/PHPMailer/README.md

 - Probably the world's most popular code for sending email from PHP!
 - Used by many open-source projects: WordPress, Drupal, 1CRM, SugarCRM, Yii, Joomla! and many more
 - Integrated SMTP support - send without a local mail server
-- Send emails with multiple To, CC, BCC and Reply-to addresses
+- Send emails with multiple To, CC, BCC, and Reply-to addresses
 - Multipart/alternative emails for mail clients that do not read HTML email
 - Add attachments, including inline
 - Support for UTF-8 content and 8bit, base64, binary, and quoted-printable encodings